Protect your new building’s energy performance through holistic project oversight

 Efficiently designed buildings often use more energy than they were intended to use – sometimes substantially more.
 This means owners can end up paying twice for their investment – once upfront for the more expensive, high-performance equipment and then again for unnecessary energy use if the building does not perform as designed.

-However, a new, wholistic project oversight method can protect an efficiently designed building from the many shortcomings that can lead to poor performance – thereby reducing the financial risk for owners who invest in high-performance design.
+However, a new, holistic project oversight method can protect an efficiently designed building from the many shortcomings that can lead to poor performance – thereby reducing the financial risk for owners who invest in high-performance design.
 Unlike typical design and construction projects that end at occupancy, this proactive and collaborative oversight spans a building’s life cycle, from concept to consumption.

 The concept to consumption method focuses on the targeted operational performance of a completed building and leverages data to hold the entire team accountable to an outcome-based goal.
 This is accomplished through the implementation of four critical steps in the life of a building project: